 From table 5 and fig.3.6, the Average Total Inspection (ATI) for the two models generally increase as the lot fraction defective (p) units increased.
-The Average Total Inspection (ATI) in the modified model is lower than that of the existing model at $AQL \le 0.02$ and higher than that of the existing model at $LTPD \ge 0.07$.
-The lower ATI of the modified model at $AQL \le 0.02$ is due to a higher probability of acceptance which resulted to less inspection of the lot.
-The ATI in the modified model at $LTPD \ge 0.07$ quality level.
-The increase in ATI is a result of 100% inspection of the rejected lot which is caused by the increased probability of lot rejection at $LTPD \ge 0.07$
+The Average Total Inspection (ATI) in the modified model is lower than that of the existing model at $AQL \leq 0.02$ and higher than that of the existing model at $LTPD \geq 0.07$.
+The lower ATI of the modified model at $AQL \leq 0.02$ is due to a higher probability of acceptance which resulted to less inspection of the lot.
+The ATI in the modified model also increased more than that of the existing model at $LTPD \geq 0.07$ quality level.
+The increase in ATI is a result of 100% inspection of the rejected lot which is caused by the increased probability of lot rejection at $LTPD \geq 0.07$